 This article describes the path to iOS development enlightenment, or at least becoming a developer who's in demand :) .
-It starts with where to learn the basics and goes into some ninja level topics you'll need to master.
+It starts with where to learn the basics and goes into some ninja level topics you'll need to controller.

 Getting Started with Coding